maastrichtlawtech/legalnetworkanalysis_textbook/attention_points.md

 ~~* page rank math is not fully explained, something must be said about teleportation there~~ ~~* last part of HITS does not work now, possibly I am normalizing wrong. ~~ ~~* Chapter 4 eigenvalues of karate club dont match
+* Check whether graph plot of appendix 2 is correct